Reference Photos

 Framing

-I am a portrait artist, so when you select your picture, don’t select one that is mostly landscape with a small human figure in the middle.
-Look for an up-close of a face or body, but avoid pictures that are so up-close that the sides of the face are cropped out.
+I am a portrait artist, so when you select your picture, avoid selecting one that is mostly landscape with a small human figure in the middle.
+Look for an up-close of a face or body, but avoid pictures that are so close that the sides of the face are cropped out.

 This is a neat picture of my sister Elisabeth at the Grand Canyon, but she's small and the landscape around her is so big that this wouldn't make a good portrait.